danushri-p/Ecommerce/README.md

    2. Select Address Page: Displays all the available addresses and allows users to select one.

    3. Backend Endpoint for User Addresses: An API endpoint to retrieve the list of addresses associated with a user.

+## Milestone 24:

+   1. Cart Page: Displays all the products the user has added to the cart, the selected delivery address, and the total value of the cart.

+   2. Address Selection: Allows the user to select a delivery address for their order.

+   3. Place Order Button: A button to confirm the order and proceed to the final order placement.

 Happy coding!!